Who We Are

 Refreshed and maintained banners

-Court Street Plaza development
+Court Plaza development

 -

-Download a list of our 2024 Committee opportunities, Volunteer opportunities, and Sponsorship opportunities here.
+Download a list of our 2025 Committee opportunities, Volunteer opportunities, and Sponsorship opportunities here.
 Reach out to bakercitydowntown@gmail.com for more information.

 Baker City Downtown believes Downtowns are for Everyone.
 At the core of our approach to revitalization is a commitment to creating places of shared prosperity, equal access to opportunity, and inclusive engagement.
 Following the example of Main Street America, Baker City Downtown is continually striving to exemplify and champion this vision through our actions and programs.